 Participating is easy!

-In response to educator feedback from last year's program teachers now have the flexibility to choose from a variety of strategies most appropriate for their individual classrooms.
-The goal for students no matter what the strategy is to collect the entire set of player trading cards.
+Teachers have the flexibility to choose from a variety of literacy strategies most appropriate for their individual classrooms.
+The goal for students, no matter what the strategy, is to collect the entire set of trading cards.

-This year grades K to 3 students are invited to be a part of the program.
-The trading cards will focus on Harvey, the Calgary Flames' team mascot.
 Teachers are free to determine how the cards will be distributed to their students based on literacy strategies they are using in their classrooms.
-The Harvey trading cards are specifically for the Kindergarten to Grade 3 students.

 When students "score" a reading goal they receive one trading card for every one hundred minutes read.
-Completing 2400 minutes of reading will ensure that a student will receive the entire set of trading cards.
+Completing 2,400 minutes of reading will ensure that a student will receive the entire set of trading cards.
 Teachers are welcome to modify the number of minutes required for each trading card for students in the younger grades or to meet individual learning needs of their students.
 Teachers are also welcome to use the Student Tracking Sheet that CEPF has provided as a part of your package.

 A second alternative allows teachers to challenge their class to develop a process for students to earn each trading card as a group.
 Earning the trading cards through teamwork and perseverance could be the theme.
 From the whole class earning a trading card each time a literacy goal is achieved, to accolades for taking personal risks such as reading aloud in class for the first time, or being a leader of literacy in the classroom, students and their teacher together can determine the route to distributing the trading cards.

 Make this an individual expedition for your class.
 Students can determine their own literacy goals as an individual journey to becoming a more confident reader and writer.
 Just signing a book out of the library for the first time could be a goal for one student, while reading a chapter book in a week could be a goal for another.
-Students setting their own goals help them to develop personal commitment and a sense of accomplishment.
+Setting personal goals helps students develop a commitment to literacy and a sense of personal accomplishment.

-A Flames player and "Harvey" visit to your school
+A Calgary Flames player and Harvey the Hound visit to your school

-Tickets to a Flames home game for a student and their parent or guardian
+Tickets to a Calgary Flames home game for a student and their parent/guardian